ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Access IFTTT Via Ameba.rst

    :width: 6.5in
    :height: 5.43681in

-Click “New Applet” on the Applet page.
+Click "New Applet" on the Applet page.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Access_IFTTT_Via_Ameba/image3.png
    :alt: 1